 Delivered: The total number of SMS messages that your audience received.
 The difference between Sent and Delivered messages represents users who did not receive a message (i.e., problem with device connectivity or service, problem with the carrier, etc.).

 Clicked: The total number of times that your audience clicked a message with Shorten LinksConverts HTTP/HTTPS URLs in your SMS messages to unique, shortened URLs for your recipients.
-The shortened URLs reduce the total number of characters that links consume and produce ‘click’ tracking metrics for your SMS messages are in driving traffic to your links. enabled.
+The shortened URLs reduce the total number of characters that links consume and produce click tracking metrics, helping you determine how effective your SMS messages are in driving traffic to your links. enabled.
 You can use this metric as a general test of engagement.
 Use the links in your messages as calls to action; if a user clicks a link, your message was effective.
 This is a raw total.
 It is not limited to a single use per message or audience member.

 For reporting on individual messages, go to Messages » Messages Overview and click for a message.

 Reports » Surveys provides aggregate information about responses to SurveysQuestion-and-answer experiences used to collect and aggregate feedback or generate a net promoter score.
 They are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. and also for questions and NPS surveys in ScenesMulti-screen experiences that are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times.
 Scenes can include survey questions or be presented as a story. .